Decoupled Complementary Spectral-Spatial Learning for Background Representation Enhancement in Hyperspectral Anomaly Detection: Proposed Method

 \item \textit{Cosine Similarity Loss (\(\mathcal{L}_{\text{cos}}\))}: This loss complements the cross-covariance loss by enforcing \emph{directional orthogonality} between the spectral and spatial features.
 While the cross-covariance loss minimizes linear correlations, the cosine similarity loss specifically encourages the feature vectors to be perpendicular or opposite in direction:

 where $\text{CosSim}(\cdot, \cdot)$ is the cosine similarity function.
-The loss reaches its minimum value of 0 when the features are perfectly anti-correlated (\(\text{CosSim} = -1\)), and its maximum of 2 when they are perfectly aligned (\(\text{CosSim} = +1\)).
+The loss reaches its minimum value of 0 when the features are discouraging directional alignment (encouraging complementary directions) (\(\text{CosSim} = -1\)), and its maximum of 2 when they are perfectly aligned (\(\text{CosSim} = +1\)).
 By penalizing directional alignment, this loss ensures that the spatial features capture information in directions orthogonal to the spectral features.

 \item \textit{Variance-Preserving Loss (\(\mathcal{L}_{\text{var}}\))}: This loss aims to preserve informative and diverse spatial representations by preventing feature collapse while gently encouraging sparsity.
 It consists of two complementary components: